 Best practices for Cloud Backup

-This guide shows you how to get the most out of Rackspace Cloud Backup well and addresses frequently encountered scenarios.
-Working through this guide, you will better understand the key backup concepts, how to make smart choices about what to backup (and how often), how to make the most of data restoration, and how to resolve the most commonly encountered Cloud Backup issues.
+This article shows you how to get the most out of Rackspace Cloud Backup and addresses frequently encountered scenarios.
+Working through this article, you will better understand the key backup concepts, how to make smart choices about what to back up (and how often), how to make the most of data restoration, and how to resolve the most commonly encountered Cloud Backup issues.

 Note: Cloud Backup works only with Rackspace Cloud Servers.